Statistics: Measures of location and dispersion

 Mean or Average

-(pronounced x bar) is simply the sum of the observations divided by their number; thus
+The (arithmetic) mean, or average, of n observations (pronounced “x bar”) is simply the sum of the observations divided by the number of observations; thus:

-In equation 1, xi represents the individual sample values and Σxi their sum.
+In this equation, xi represents the individual sample values and Σxi their sum.
 The Greek letter 'Σ' (sigma) is the Greek capital 'S' and stands for 'sum'.
-Their calculation is described in example 1.
-In the study by Xu, et al (2004), the mean age of the 832 cases with cancer was 55.3 years.
+Their calculation is described in example 1, below.

 Median